-Bittylicious is easy to use, convenient, and usually has reasonable bitcoin rates (2-3% above mid-market rate).
-Alternatives with better rates are available, but they’re nowhere near as quick (<1 hour) and involve faffing around.
+Bittylicious is easy to use, convenient, and usually has reasonable Bitcoin (BTC) rates (2-3% above the mid-market rate).
+They’re well established and well-recommended across the crypto-community too.

 Advantages & Disadvantages

-- Bitcoin & 15 other cryptocurrencies available (see end for list).
+- Only Bitcoin (BTC) & 6 other cryptocurrencies available (see below for list).

 Their mission is to: “make the bitcoin buying experience as easy as possible”.